-Well, the basic idea of this project is to promote random acts of kindness using donated money.
-We plan on utilizing technology to show you where the money went, therefore your donations are recorded on blockchains via public address and everyone is free to audit where that money was spent.
+Well, the basic idea of this project is to promote random acts of kindness using digital currencies.
+You send us magic internet money and we spend it… We plan on utilizing this technology to show you where the magic internet money went, which is perfect because all donations are recorded on blockchains via public address.
+Think of it like a digital ledger where everyone is free to audit where that money was utilized.
 Yes we are going to spend your money... so we thought the least we could do is provide a way to enjoy the process and feel good about it.
-If you ask me this is a great way to send some mining income off those graphic cards our way, or maybe some of that Proof of Stake currency collecting dust, sorry staking!
-Feel free to give it to us, sit back and enjoy the random acts of kindness it provides.
+If you have some spare mining power or just want to directly donate, we would be honored to get out so you can sit back and enjoy the random acts of kindness it provides.
 That's right, you can just sit there!
 We will do all the work and post it all on social media.
 (Kindly respecting privacy in some situations) We kinda want to turn this into a thing you know so lets do this, help fund some tears in the grocery store, some surprise tanks of gas, even school supplies.
 Awe man... the kids, think of the kids! ;)

 This is how it started!

 A few simple tweets can change your life if you are open to embracing the opportunity.
-A random moment of kindness projected as I replied replied to a tweet, hoping to spread some kindness and fight this negative vibe we all seem to be wandering around in.
-To my surprise people who enjoyed the tweet asked and used our bitcoin address to donate which allowed us to complete the grocery campaign.
+I was busy with my family as I replied replied to a tweet, hoping to spread some kindness to fight this negative vibe we all seem to be wandering around in.
+I had no idea how quickly it would gain traction and to my surprise people who enjoyed the tweet asked and used our bitcoin address to donate!
+We got right to work with our grocery campaign.
 What a way to encourage everyone to be nice to each other and hopefully those small monetary acts of kindness encourage others to pay it forward in their own unique way.
 It also inspired this website…

 “It's about being aware of each other and showing it with kindness”